Connecting art and community to build understanding, inspire empathy, and spark civic engagement.

 PUBLIC ENGAGEMENT in arts programming builds bridges between people, provides a platform for free expression, and gives voice to the creative assets in a community.

-INCLUSIVITY AND ACCESS mean truly representing the diversity of the Jacksonville community in the artists we work with, the audiences we attract, the partners and individuals who shape the organization, the vendors we hire, and the art and stories we lift up.
+INCLUSIVITY AND ACCESS mean truly representing the diversity of our communities in the artists we work with, the audiences we attract, the partners and individuals who shape the organization, the vendors we hire, and the art and stories we lift up.

-LISTENING AND LEARNING are important to the practice of art as social action and, when done authentically, will guide the work.
+LISTENING AND LEARNING are important to the practice of art as social action and, when done intentionally and deeply, will guide the work.

-SAFE AND BRAVE SPACES foster free expression, the creation of socially relevant art, and the process of building relationships.
+BRAVE AND GRACIOUS SPACE fosters free expression, the creation of socially relevant art, and the process of building relationships between people and communities.

 ARTISTS ARE IMPORTANT partners in creating a better community when they are valued and fully integrated into civic discourse.